DevExpress-Examples/winforms-grid-hide-group-footer-for-specific-level/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WinForms Data Grid - Hide group footer for specific group level
+# WinForms Data Grid - Hide the group footer for a specific group level

 This example implements a custom grid control with the `ShowGroupFooter` event.
 This event allows you to hide the group footer based on a specific condition: